loganmiles/python-challenge/README.md

-This file contains my (Logan Miles) homework for Chapter 3.
+This file contains my homework for Chapter 3.
 See PyBank and PyPoll for respective challenges.